ben9543/ben9543/README.md

 - 🌱 I’m currently learning `JavaScript` and `Solidity`.

-- 🔥 I am passionate about learning UNIX system + Networking.
+- 🔥 I am passionate about learning `blockchain`.

-- 🥅  My goal is to become an expert using `AWS` & `blockchain`.
+- 🥅  My goal is to become an expert using `AWS`.

 ## 🖥 Technology & Tools